Category - Social/Solidarity Economy

 Lieberman climate bill: “worse than nothing”

-Categories: Commons, Energy, Environment, News, Politics, Social/Solidarity Economy
+Categories: News, Commons, Environment, Politics, Social/Solidarity Economy, Energy

 The other night I attended a presentation by Peter Barnes at Vermont Law School.
 He was talking about different possible policies Congress might pursue to address global warming.
 Barnes is a persuasive advocate for a specific form of cap-and-trade on greenhouse gases, wherein the limited permits for emitting greenhouse gases are auctioned off and the revenue that comes in from the auction is then distributed on an equal per-person basis to everyone in the country.
 More on that in a moment (or see Jonathan Alter’s nail-on-the-head article in Newsweek).